DominikBucher12/XTouchBar/README.md

 some tool.

 ## TODO:
-- [x] Add missing "virtual keys" (like arrow keys) to Key.swift
+- [ ] Create some intuitive icon-set for the shortcuts.
 - [ ] Add more sophisticated handling of setting the keyboard back to its default layout (Multithreading wtf??)
-- [x] Finish the PropertyListParser (handle "<key>Text Key Bindings</key>" as well)
-- [x] Transform Strings received from the parser into our Shortcut data model
-- [x] Detect when Xcode is topmost application (focused), probably AppleScript is our friend :D
-- [X] Create some mechanism that users can change to shortcuts on go.
-- [ ] Create some intuitive icon-set for the shortcuts etc like add documentation...
-- [x] Create collection for the buttons and assign to the buttons the given shortcuts.
-- [x] Figure out how to call shortcuts to desired Xcode features
 - [ ] Bonus, should go with previous point: Custom Xcode extensions.
 (Shouldn't be too hard since it's just dumb shortcut-caller)
-- [ ] Impossible bonus -> Create someUI that user can drag'n'drop items into XTouchBar
 - [ ] Restructurize the app so it's readable.
-- [ ] Add tests for the components
+- [ ] Add tests for the components and run CI on this.
 - [ ] Figure out wtf is with `NSApplication.shared.toggleTouchBarCustomizationPalette(self.presenter)` so it is smoother UX.
+- [X] Add missing "virtual keys" (like arrow keys) to Key.swift
+- [X] Finish the PropertyListParser (handle "<key>Text Key Bindings</key>" as well)
+- [X] Transform Strings received from the parser into our Shortcut data model
+- [X] Detect when Xcode is topmost application (focused), probably AppleScript is our friend :D
+- [X] Create some mechanism that users can change to shortcuts on go.
+- [X] Create collection for the buttons and assign to the buttons the given shortcuts.
+- [X] Figure out how to call shortcuts to desired Xcode features
-- [x] Add Swiftlint to format a style a bit :)
+- [X] Add Swiftlint to format a style a bit :)

 If you want to support this project, feel free to send some coffee money to [this link](https://www.paypal.me/develodom) If you don't want to spend money, you can still support me if you will share this tool with your colleagues and tell them how nice it is :D